JieunSong/Jieun-Song_Personal-Website/content/publication/book.md

 #publication_short = "In *ICMEW*"

 # Abstract and optional shortened version.
-abstract = "Please see the link below if you want to know more about our book on language acquisition."
+abstract = "This is an introductory textbook on language acquisition I wrote with Dr. Jieun Kiaer at University of Oxford.
+Please see the link below if you want to know more about the book."

 # Featured image thumbnail (optional)
 image_preview = ""